CMPSC-580-Allegheny-College-Spring-2024/own_project/README.md

 ### Prototype

 While the proof-of-concept prototype does not have to fully implement the artifact of the proposed project, it needs to contribute to the project goals and it must clearly demonstrate the feasibility of the project.
 The prototype needs to also produce some results that you can examine and discuss.
 For example, if you propose a creation of a specific software, your proof-of-concept prototype might implement some but not all of its features.
-Then, you can conduct evaluation (e.g., testing) and small set of experiments to produce results for discussion.
+Then, you can conduct evaluation (e.g., testing) and small set of experiments to produce preliminary results for discussion.

 ### Prototype Demo Video